SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/nodejs.md

 1. Your function should be successfully instrumented.
 Invoke the function and find your traces in the [Sumo Logic Tracing screen](/docs/apm/traces/view-and-investigate-traces).

-### amd64 architecture
+### Sumo Logic Distro Lambda layers for AWS Region - amd64 (x86_64) architecture

-The following are the Sumo Logic AWS Distro Lambda layers for AWS Region for amd64 (x86_64) architecture.
+The following are the Sumo Logic OTel Lambda layers for AWS Region for amd64 (x86_64) architecture.

 | AWS Region | ARN |
 |:--|:--|